Luke-Phillips/PhiTemplater-VSCodeExtension/README.md

 ### 5. Instance A Template

-When you are ready to instance a template into one of you projects, right-click on the target folder in the File Explorer and select `Instance Phi Template` from the menu.
+When you are ready to instance a template into one of your projects, right-click on the target folder in the File Explorer and select `Instance Phi Template` from the menu.
 This will create a pop-up that allows you to choose which template you want.
 After selecting a template, you will be prompted to fill in the values of all the template's variables.

 Viola!